cloudmesh-community/book/chapters/cloud/arch.md

 * business focused on serving originally millions of users with the need to run only a view data or compute services.

-This certainly resulted in independent development, while cloud computing has today consumed Grids.
-Tools such as the GLobus toolkit are no longer widely used, and the development has shifted to the support of data services only.
+This indeed resulted in independent development, while cloud computing has today consumed Grids.
+Tools such as the Globus toolkit are no longer widely used, and the development has shifted to the support of data services only.

 ### Internet Computing

-With the ocurance of the WWW protocols, internet commuting brought to the consumers a global computer network providing a variety of information and communication facilities.
+With the occurrence of the WWW protocols, internet commuting brought to the consumers a global computer network providing a variety of information and communication facilities.

 Internet Computing refers to

-> the infrastructure that enables sharing of data, within the WWWW community.
+> the infrastructure that enables sharing of data within the WWWW community.

-Internet computing also comprises early infrastructures such as AOL, which poularized the term *you got mail*
+Internet computing also comprises early infrastructures such as AOL, which popularized the term *you got mail*

 ### Cloud Computing

 Cloud Computing refers to

-> delivery of services such as database, server, network storage and others over the internet so the
+> delivery of services such as database, server, network storage, and others over the internet so the
-> user doesnot have to maintain a datacenter and only pays for services in use.
+> user does not have to maintain a data center and only pays for services in use.
-> This reduces the cost and increases the productivity as services can be available in
+> This reduces the cost and increases productivity as services can be available in
-> minutes on demand with state of the art security and no hardware datacenter staff needed on the users side.
+> minutes on-demand with state of the art security and no hardware datacenter staff needed on the users' side.

 We have provided a lecture about the definition of cloud computing previously.